szabgab/awesome-for-non-programmers/README.md

 * [What non-programmers can do](https://github.com/tvanantwerp/github-for-non-programmers): Great for beginners
 * [Data Science Notes](https://github.com/wyattowalsh/data-science-notes): Share notes across topics in data science such as mathematics, visualization, and modeling!
 * [Liar Game](https://github.com/fibanneacci/liar): A web-based multiplayer game.
 Contribute to the list of categories / words!
+* [open playlists](https://github.com/bhargav794/hacktoberfest-practice-music-playlists) : A project for helping beginners to understand the process of making a pull request.The   readme has instructions on how to make a PR  people can add spotify links of songs and coding playlists to create a single place for all the programming music.

 ## Contributing to this list